rodmaykel/twitstagram/API.md

 *Response*
   - GroupObject
-  - subjects: array of SubjectObject (first page)
+  - subjects: array of SubjectObject (all)
   - tweets: array of TweetObject (first page)
   - photos: array of PhotoObject (first page)